anjasudol/flashcards/README.md

 ## Mobile FlashCards
 Its a React-Native App which can be used in learning, by using same concept as physical Flashcards.
 It is effective way to help you recall important information.
-This app let you take quiz on a topic/deck that you created & can keep track score to gauge your progress and reminds you to take 1 quiz on any topic per da
+This app let you take quiz on a topic/deck that you created & can keep track score to gauge your progress and reminds you to take 1 quiz on any topic per day

 ## How To Use